Skip to Content

 • Some bridges are often one lane only.
 This means you need to watch for oncoming traffic and alternate.

-• There are many one-lane highways (on the South Island particularly.)
+• There are many one-lane highways (on the South Island particularly).
 This means you need to overtake slower vehicles using the oncoming traffic lane.
 Use caution and never pass on blind corners!

 Recommended Motorhome Rental Company

-• Tons of included luxury items
+• Tons of included extra items

 • 24/7 on-road assistance and support